SugakWlad/image_board/README.md

 ![other signers](https://github.com/SugakWlad/image_board/blob/master/screenshots/single_picture.png)

-* And the mobile version works on every screens which I really like:)
+* And the mobile version works on all screens which I really like:)

 ![other signers](https://github.com/SugakWlad/image_board/blob/master/screenshots/mobile_version.png)